Do not skirt Florida law to grow gambling county by county: Where we stand

 Blizzard has tons of gamers who bought Overwatch and are ready to spend additional money on cosmetic options.
 Blizzard won’t accept our money for those additional, not straight.

-This isn’t a CCG like Hearthstone, where the game itself is totally free to play and the really mechanics are constructed around getting cards through random possibility like the classic pokies for Australian people.
+This isn’t a CCG like Hearthstone, where the game itself is totally free to play and the really mechanics are constructed around getting cards through random possibility.
 That’s the entire appeal of that category.
 This is a shooter with some excellent cosmetic alternatives that Blizzard won't let us straight spend for.

 There are lots of other little additional you can enter the loot boxes, like voice lines, emotes, sprays, and gamer icons.
 They’re great for random prizes you get when you level up, however when you include extremely desirable, rare products, it becomes a very real and bothersome sort of gambling which people like to play.

 It would have been a lot less skeevy of Blizzard to simply take the famous skins out of the loot boxes totally and make them cash-only.
 No, we wouldn’t have the chance to win the actually cool ones, but we likewise wouldn’t have the weird, grinding temptation of tossing dollar after dollar on loot boxes that may have exactly what we desire.